Join for FREE

 Access and Facilities

-The Arne peninsula is situated in the northeast of Poole Harbour, 5km east of Wareham in Dorset and reached by turning off the A351 road at Stoborough.
+The Arne peninsula is situated on the south side of Poole Harbour, 5km east of Wareham in Dorset and reached by turning off the A351 road at Stoborough.
 Part of the reserve is closed to the public except to parties by special arrangement.
 The Shipstal part is open at all times and has a nature trail.
+Grid Ref: SY971876

 Contact Details